MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 ## Version 5.1414.XX (September 30, 2024)

+### Features in development

+We've released a new page to cover [features in development](features-in-development.md) that we're rolling out that customers may see.

+### Network bandwidth requirements

+We have released the [network bandwidth requirements for various Mesh event scenarios](../Setup/Content/preparing-your-organization.md#network-bandwidth-requirements).

 ### Limitations & specifications for Immersive spaces

 We have released a page describing the [limitations and specifications for immersive spaces in Teams](limitations-specifications-mesh.md), including the max number of participants across Mesh event scenarios, max duration of events, and more.